jkerola/PWP-2024/meetings.md

 RESTful API description

-- Focuses too much on technicalities.
-Focus more into motivating the API and explain it a bit more in detail. ✅
+- [x] Focuses too much on technicalities.
+Focus more into motivating the API and explain it a bit more in detail.
-- Wrong terminology.
+- [x] Wrong terminology.
 Avoid terms like login or public link that are more referred to applications.
-Authentication instead of registered users. ✅ (recheck this)
+Authentication instead of registered users.
-- Architecture not needed in this section. ✅
+- [x] Architecture not needed in this section.

 Main concepts and relations

-- Make a new graph.
+- [x] Make a new graph.
 Take example from lecture 2 slides - Forum Resource hierarchy.
-- Old graph can be moved into deliverable 2.
+- [x] Old graph can be moved into deliverable 2.
-- Focuses too much on technical concepts. **Focus should be on the main concepts and relations**.
+- [ ] Focuses too much on technical concepts. **Focus should be on the main concepts and relations**.
 Explanation should be altered to be something similar to the second paragraph of this section (To create a poll...).
-- Improve wording at places.
+- [ ] Improve wording at places.
 Remove words like "database" etc.

 API uses

-- Must add external service.
+- [ ] Must add external service.
-- Auxiliary service - check Lovelace
+- [ ] Auxiliary service - check Lovelace

 Related work

-- Explain strawpoll better.
+- [ ] Explain strawpoll better.
-- Add example of a client, for example frontend.
+- [ ] Add example of a client, for example frontend.

-Update resources allocation if information is incorrect.
+- [ ] Update resources allocation if information is incorrect.

 ## Meeting 2.